What are some other uses for quilts?

 - Blanket rub deflector.
 For the neck dents and wither rubs, use a quilt or no-bow to protect your horse.
 The blanket holds the quilt in place.

 - Soft and squishy first aid bandage.
-For those weird to bandage areas, using a cut to fit quilt over a knee or hock gives your horse some added room.
+For those weird to bandage areas, using a quilt over a knee or hock gives your horse some added room.
+You might need to take some scissors to the quilt.

 - Pet beds.
-Quilts often act as dog or barn cat magnets.
+Quilts often act as barn dog or barn cat magnets.

 - Also good to wrap around your ankles or knees when you are breaking in a new pair of boots.
 Nothing beats a custom fit anti-blister quilt.